Shady Pines Saloon

-There is only one way to enter the Darlinghurst dive-bar, Shady Pines.
-As you descend the stairs adjust your eyes to the dark underground haze, stamping one boot on the peanut shells left dishevelled on the ground, and moving the other to the timeless twang of Johnny Cash, you then eye the bartender who is dressed in a wife-beater and a grand 'ol 'tashe and order some of the best whiskey in Sydney.
+There is only one way to enter the Darlinghurst dive bar, Shady Pines, through a shady-looking warehouse door down a Darlinghurst alley — super chill.
+As you descend the stairs adjust your eyes to the dark underground haze, stamping one boot on the peanut shells left dishevelled on the ground, and moving the other to the timeless twang of Johnny Cash, you then eye the bartender who is sporting a ten-gallon hat and a grand 'ol 'tashe and order some of the best whiskey in Sydney.

 If you're more drawn towards a bargain, you're in luck — Shady Pines has a killer daily happy hour.
-Between 4–6pm, the bar is mixes $10 margaritas and negronis, and slings $3 house spirits and beers.
+Between 4–6pm, the bar mixes $10 margaritas and negronis and pours $5 wines and beers.

-The bar's don't-give-a-damn attitude coupled with its staff's expert liquor knowledge makes this one themed bar you will want to keep coming back to.
-Plus, there's country and western music on Sundays.
+The bar's don't-give-a-damn attitude coupled with its staff's expert liquor knowledge makes this a themed bar you will want to keep coming back to.
+Plus, there's country and Western music on Sundays.